Collin-Snyder/coronasnake/README.md

 # SNAKE

-A colorful implementation of the classic game.
+A colorful implementation of the classic game, built as an exercise to familiarize myself with React Hooks.

 Play now: https://coronasnake.herokuapp.com/